schinzelh/dash-website/README.md

 Note: The Gems must also be installed on the CI server.

 ### Plugins
-* `jekyll-multiple-languages-plugin` installed as a git submodule in `_plugins/`.
+* `jekyll-multiple-languages-plugin` installed as a gem.
 Documentation at https://github.com/perrywoodin/jekyll-multiple-languages-plugin.
 This is a modified fork that adds two new tags for outputting markdown `{% tmd key %}` or `{% translatemd key %}`

 ## Development
 `jekyll serve` Will build to the _site directory whenever a file is changed and serve via 127.0.0.1